 Motorcycle DUI Accidents

 One of the tragic causes of motorcycle accidents that were wholly avoidable is those involving alcohol and drugs.
-We read and hear about impaired drivers in a passenger car, truck, or even a motorcycle, weaving from side to side and swerving.
+We read and hear about impaired drivers with impaired judgment and slower reactions times in a passenger car, truck, or even a motorcycle, weaving from side to side and swerving.
 Sometimes we see them crash as we travel the roads with your families.
 Later, if they survive, we see the perpetrators of these criminal acts standing outside of the AA meetings that they must now attend to avoid jail or prison sentences.

 - What is a DUI Driver?